 Some studies have also suggested that sleep deprivation affects a person’s ability to understand and act on subtle social cues.
 In a child, failing to recognize these cues can look like disobedience.
-So the child is punished and berated without understanding what he did wrong.
+So the child is punished and berated without understanding what they did wrong.
 Over time, this negative environment can lead to anxiety and depression.
 In some children, this might take the form of acting out.
 “If I’m going to get in trouble no matter what, I might as well get it out of the way…”

 What can you do?
 If you have a child who you suspect isn’t sleeping well, tell your medical providers and ask for a sleep evaluation.
 Ask your dentist to examine your child for signs of sleep apnea at your next appointment.
-Your child’s sleep is important.

 If you’re a dental or medical practitioner, learn all you can about your role in preventing, identifying, and treating pediatric sleep disorders.
 Make your practice a place that helps your patients get the sleep they need.